signalfx/signalfx-dotnet-tracing/README.md

 ### Json configuration file

-Json configuration file has the least priority.
-To use this option, all values that need to be overridden must be unset at first.
-By default if `SIGNALFX_DOTNET_TRACER_CONFIG_FILE` is unset, the application is searching for `signalfx.json` in current working directory (acquired by `Environment.CurrentDirectory`).
+By default, if `SIGNALFX_DOTNET_TRACER_CONFIG_FILE` is unset, the application is searching for `signalfx.json` in the current working directory (acquired by [`Environment.CurrentDirectory`](https://docs.microsoft.com/en-us/dotnet/api/system.environment.currentdirectory?view=net-5.0)).

 See example with `SIGNALFX_SERVICE_NAME` overload.